Skip to main content

 We amplify the narrative power of the global majority

 Throughout history, social justice movements have tirelessly fought for legal and political transformation.
 However, today we know this is insufficient to transform reality.
-Beyond laws, it's narratives that shape culture, and it's the invisible power of hegemonic narratives that limits our perception of what's possible, normalizing injustice and inequality.
+Beyond laws, it's narratives that shape culture, and it's the invisible power of hegemonic narratives that limits our perception of what is possible and normalizes injustice and inequity.

-At this key moment for the planet and humanity, we call for a radical act of collective imagination to envision a new horizon.
+At this crucial moment for the planet and humanity, we call for a radical act of collective imagination to envision a new horizon.

 At Puentes, we work to strengthen the narrative power of social justice movements in Latin America.